One match stood between Praggnanandhaa and the World Chess Championship final.

 Praggnanandhaa finished second at the World Cup.
 He received a place in the 2024 Candidates Tournament.
 He was 17 years old when he sat across from Carlsen in that final, already one of the best players in the world, still two years away from being legally allowed to vote.

 “Pragg is a very strong player.
-He deserved to win that semifinal — he played better chess than me those two games.
-He has a very bright future in the game.”Magnus Carlsen, after losing to Praggnanandhaa in the 2023 FIDE World Cup semifinal, Baku
+He played better chess than me in the first game of the final.
+He has a very bright future in the game.” — Magnus Carlsen, after the 2023 FIDE World Cup final, Baku

 Tata Steel 2024 and 2025: Back-to-Back